OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_hosted.rst

 In order to request a PoC, you have to fill the following `form <https://opennebula.io/request-a-hosted-poc-with-opennebula>`_.

-Once you fill the form, you will receive an email containing information on how to connect to **Sunstone** and **FireEdge** to manage your cloud environment and provision resources for running your workloads (Virtual Machines and/or Kubernetes Clusters).
+Once you fill the form, you will receive an email containing information on how to connect to **Sunstone** to manage your cloud environment and provision resources for running your workloads (Virtual Machines and/or Kubernetes Clusters).

 .. note::